 6.21.1.3.1.
 To the rear and to the side:

-On all other categories of vehicles, not otherwise specified in paragraphs 6.21.1.1. and 6.21.1.2. above, including the cab of tractor units for semi-trailers and the cab of chassis-cabs.
+On all other categories of vehicles, not otherwise specified in paragraphs 6.21.1.1. and 6.21.1.2. , including the cab of tractor units for semi-trailers and the cab of chassis-cabs.

 Partial or full contour marking may be applied instead of mandatory line markings, and full contour marking may be applied instead of mandatory partial contour marking.